antarctica/ansible-bootstrap-digitalocean/README.md

 * `bootstrap_digitalocean_controller_user_username`
 	* The username of the controller user, used for management tasks, if enabled
-	* This variable **must** be a valid unix username
+	* This variable **MUST** be a valid UNIX username
 	* Default: "controller"
 * `bootstrap_digitalocean_controller_user_enabled`
-	* If "true" a user for management tasks, termed a controller user, will be created.
+	* If "true" a user for management tasks, termed a controller user, will be created
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-	* Default: true
+	* Default: "true"
 * `bootstrap_digitalocean_controller_user_authorized_keys_directory`
-	* Path relative to where this role is installed to the directory that contains files for the `authorized_keys` file of the controller user.
+	* The path, relative to where this role is installed, to the directory that contains the public key files to be added to the controller user's `authorized_keys` file.
-	* This variable **must** point to a directory, it **must not** include a trailing `/`.
+	* This variable **MUST** point to a directory, it **MUST NOT** include a trailing `/`.
 	* Default: "../../../public_keys"

 ## Contributing